fsola99/fsola99/README.md

 Welcome to my GitHub profile!
 I'm a passionate developer with a love for creating innovative solutions and learning new technologies.

+## What I’m Working On

+- Building tools to collect and process cybersecurity vulnerability information, with a focus on data integration from NIST sources.
+- Backend development using Django and Python.
+- Contributing to a core library of APIs in my current company, supporting platform-wide integration and scalability.

 ## About Me

-- 🔭 I’m currently working on two projects.
-First, a private project for my current company.
-It’s a Django-based platform acting as a wiki, where analysts add cybersecurity-related news and data about new malware and threat actors.
-Second, I’m working on the backend of ComparanGo, a research project for my university, Universidad Argentina de la Empresa (UADE).
-It’s a platform where users can compare different vehicles, highlighting the characteristics of each one.
-- 🌱 ’m currently learning Python (primarily working with Django) and NodeJS.
+- 🌱 I’m currently learning Python (primarily working with Django).
 - 💬 Ask me anything about my open-source projects — I’m here to learn!
 - 📫 How to reach me: fdrcsola@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/solafederico/).
-- ⚡ Fun fact: I’m a huge fan of Boca Juniors and a new enthusiast in the Formula 1 world.
+- ⚡ Fun fact: I’m a huge music enthusiast, a fan of Boca Juniors and a new enthusiast in the Formula 1 world.

 ## Skills